-The issue with blogger however is that while making HTML anchor links works as expected in the , switching to the WYSIWYG editor (Compose) messes their code.
+The issue with blogger however is that while making HTML anchor links works as expected in the code editor, switching to the WYSIWYG editor (Compose) breaks their code.

 The workaround here is to publish the post while in the HTML editor.
 Any subsequent edits on that post also have to be finalized in the HTML editor.